KalyanRajSahu-Snap/word-guess-game/README.md

 - Inspired by the classic Hangman game
 - ASCII art adapted from traditional hangman visualizations
 - Special thanks to the Python community for their excellent documentation and libraries

-I've created a comprehensive README file for your Word Guessing Game project that you can use on GitHub.
-Here are the key sections included:

-1. **Project Introduction** - A brief description of what the game is and does
-2. **Features** - Separate listings for both console and GUI versions
-3. **Installation Instructions** - Prerequisites and step-by-step setup guide
-4. **Usage Instructions** - How to run both versions of the game
-5. **Customization Guide** - How to add new words or adjust difficulty
-6. **Project Structure** - Overview of the repository files
-7. **Contributing Guidelines** - Instructions for others who might want to contribute
-8. **License Information** - Standard MIT license placeholder
-9. **Acknowledgments** - Credits and inspirations

-The README includes:
-- Placeholder for a screenshot image
-- Code blocks with proper formatting for commands
-- Structured headings and subheadings for easy navigation
-- Clear instructions for both technical and non-technical users
-- Tips for customizing the game

-This README follows GitHub best practices and provides all the information someone would need to understand, install, and use your project.
-You can simply copy and paste this into a README.md file in your repository root, and replace the placeholder image link with an actual screenshot once you have one.

-Would you like me to modify any section or add additional information to the README?